 The Biology Department curriculum emphasizes an integrative and evolutionary approach that helps students become well-versed in central biological ideas and skills.
-All Biology majors take the same introductory courses that introduce foundational themes and concepts; they then pursue their area of interest through elective courses.
-Bachelor of Science majors may choose to focus their studies in one of four concentrations: Physiology, MMCB (Microbiology, Molecular and Cell Biology), ECB (Ecology and Conservation Biology), or IEB (Integrative and Evolutionary Biology).
+All Biology majors take the same introductory courses that introduce foundational themes and concepts; they can then pursue their area of interest through elective courses.
+Four concentrations within the Bachelor of Science (B.S.) degree offer pathways for students to focus their studies in Physiology, Integrative and Evolutionary Biology, Ecology and Conservation Biology, or Microbiology, Molecular and Cellular Biology.

-The program's educational mission focuses on inclusive excellence and leadership; that is, it provides a rigorous yet supportive environment in which all students can develop their interests and hone their skills.
-Students can do this by participating in research, serving as teaching assistants or peer mentors, or getting involved in science outreach programs.
+The program's educational mission focuses on inclusive excellence and leadership; that is, it provides a rigorous yet supportive environment in which all students can develop and hone their interests and skills.
+Students can do this by participating in research, as teaching assistants or peer mentors, or through involvement in science outreach programs.
 The Biology Department strives to attract, retain, and promote the success of its students, including underrepresented and first-generation college students.
-Specific programs have been developed to build community among diverse learners, such as the student chapter of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), the Science Scholars program, the Bio in Bollier mentoring program, and the Science In Action! outreach program.
+Specific programs have been developed to build community among diverse learners, such as the student chapter of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), Science Scholars program, the Hughes After Dark mentoring program, and the Science In Action! outreach program.